 Here are some tips for writing a stand-out nomination:

-Aim for quality, not quantity – a long nomination isn’t always a better nomination.
-Keep your sentences short and concise and avoid repetition.
+Aim for quality, not quantity - a long nomination isn't always a better nomination.
+Keep your sentences short and concise, whilst avoiding repetition.

 Tell the facts - support your nomination with facts and statistics such as measures of success.